TrainWeb.org Facebook Page

 Map: Ho 12 J 4 Topographic Maps

-A few original granite stringers, used in 1830 instead of wooden ties, have been exposed along the right-of-way bypassed by the tunnel.
-The existing tracks appear in the distance, and the tunnel portal is hidden on the right.
+A few original granite stringers are still extant (below photo center) along the OML's original right-of-way bypassed by the tunnel.
+The existing tracks appear in the distance while the tunnel portal hides on the right.

 Stone Stringers 2